Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

 Growing Women’s Soccer

 There are tons of simple ways to help women’s soccer right now.
-While we all want to see policy changes and better media coverage, we each can play an important part in growing women’s soccer.
+While we all want to see policy changes and better media coverage, we each can play an essential part in growing women’s soccer.